Doris Stockhausen: Life

 In the 1950s, Doris Stockhausen was not only her husband's wife, but also his muse and inspiration.
 She made it possible for him to focus on his compositions.
-She accompanied him on several tours, and met friends such as Henri Pousseur, György Ligeti, Cornelius Cardew, Earle Brown, Heinz-Klaus Metzger, David Tudor, Frederic Rzewski, Hugh Davies and Rolf Gehlhaar, whom they often hosted at their home for extended periods.
+She accompanied him on several tours, and met friends such as Henri Pousseur, György Ligeti, Cornelius Cardew, Earle Brown, Heinz-Klaus Metzger, David Tudor, Frederic Rzewski, Hugh Davies, and Rolf Gehlhaar, many of whom they often hosted at their home for extended periods.

-In the early 1960s, Karlheinz Stockhausen fell in love with the artist Mary Bauermeister but wanted to stay with his family, with four small children.
-Doris Stockhausen was first willing to live in a ménage à trois.
+In the early 1960s, Karlheinz Stockhausen fell in love with the artist Mary Bauermeister, but wanted to stay with his family with four small children.
+Doris Stockhausen was at first willing to live in a ménage à trois.
 Architect Erich Schneider-Wessling designed a home for them in Kürten, but when it was completed in 1964, Doris Stockhausen remained with the children in Cologne, where the children attended school.
-In 1965, the couple divorced, and she lived in Cologne as a piano teacher.
+In 1965, the couple divorced, and she lived in Cologne where she worked as a piano teacher.

+Doris Stockhausen died on 20 June 2023, at age 99.

 Music dedicated to Doris Stockhausen

 Karlheinz Stockhausen dedicated Chöre für Doris to her while they were engaged; several more pieces followed during the 1950s.
-The last dedication was Vier Sterne weisen Dir den Weg in 1976, meaning their four children as the stars.
+The last dedication was Vier Sterne weisen Dir den Weg (Four Stars Show You the Way) in 1976, with the stars representing their four children.